-By the end of the third week of classes in the fall semester, all student organizations must report the names of their officers and faculty adviser to the University Assembly and request continued recognition.
+By the end of the third week of classes in the fall semester, all student organizations must report the names of their officers and faculty advisor to the University Assembly and request continued recognition.
 Failure to submit this report by the required date may result in loss of recognition.
-The list of officers and faculty advisers must be kept up to date.
+The list of officers and faculty advisors must be kept up to date.
 Any change made in the constitution or by-laws of the organization must be submitted to the University Assembly.
-If, for any reason, an organization loses its recognition, it may be reinstated only on application to, and approval by, the University Assembly.
+If, for any reason, an organization loses its recognition, it may be reinstated only on application to, and approval by, the University Assembly, origin, except for religious qualification which may be required by organizations whose aims are primarily sectarian.

 Participation in student activities and organizations is primarily for regularly enrolled students.
 Membership in organizations is restricted to regularly enrolled SMU students.
-Campus organizations, including those affiliated with an extramural organization, must be open to all students without respect to race, creed, or national origin, except for religious qualification which may be required by organizations whose aims are primarily sectarian.
+Campus organizations, including those affiliated with an extramural organization, must be open to all students without respect to race, creed, or national